 Meanwhile, the “Big Food” industry has mastered the art of marketing to us and to our children – they’ve also mastered the science of creating the most addictive kinds of foods – and we, as a culture, have succumbed to it.

 I wanted to throw this in to give a little context into what’s happened to us as a people and how our “food culture” has deteriorated — and continues to do so.
 This is also to say that it’s not all our fault, per se — most of us are simply products of our environment.

-The average American consumes a whopping 152 lbs of sugar per year.
+According to the American Heart Association, the average American adult consumes a about 60 lbs of sugar per year.
 Holy sh*t!
 Our bodies simply were not designed to eat this way!
 This amount of sugar is literally toxic to the pancreas and, over time, will most likely cause insulin resistance.
 In fact, more than half of American adults have diabetes or pre-diabetes.

 This is completely insane.